-Default: F16
+Default: F15

 The F directive controls the number of files that may be open simultaneously.
-The default setting is $\{\$F16\}$ , which means that up to 16 files may be open at any one time.
-If, for instance, a $\{\$F24\}$ directive is placed at the beginning of a program (before the declaration part), up to 24 files may be open concurrently.
+The default setting is {\$F15}, which means that up to 16 files may be open at any one time.
+This directive is global to a program and must be placed before the declaration part.
 The F compiler directive does not limit the number of files that may be declared in a program; it only sets a limit to the number of files that may be open at the same time.